The Sleeper (2012 film): Plot

 In 1979, a giggling man with milky white eyes (credited as "The Sleeper") breaks into a bedroom in the Alpha Gamma Theta sorority house in the middle of the night, killing a resident with a hammer.
 Two years later, the sorority is organizing a party to welcome new pledges, an event that prompts the return of the Sleeper, who has been living on the campus in secret, spying on the Alpha Gamma Thetas, and threatening them over the phone.

 On the day of the party, the Sleeper sneaks into the sorority, kills Cindy by bashing her face in with a hammer, and hides her body.
-By the next day, the girls find Cindy missing and so does Bobby.
+By the next day, the sorority members find Cindy missing and so does Bobby.
 Later that night the Sleeper strikes again, ripping Rebecca's face off using the claw of his hammer in a gym's locker room.
 He then moves on to killing Stacy, her suitor Derek, and an employee at a pool hall.
 As these homicides occur, Cindy's boyfriend Bobby goes to the police to report Cindy's disappearance, and he and Detective Drake learn that Rebecca and Stacy have gone missing after the detective calls the sorority.
 Drake sends Bobby home, and goes to the sorority while the Sleeper kills Matt, a boy who had walked Alpha Gamma Theta pledge Amy to her dormitory.

-Amy discovers she has been left a message by the Sleeper just before Drake calls to ask her if she has seen any of the missing co-eds.
+Amy discovers she has been left a message by the Sleeper just before Drake calls to ask her if she has seen any of the missing students.
 Drake advises Amy to come to the Alpha Gamma Theta house (where they are setting up a phone tap) when she tells him about the message she had received.
 The Sleeper's calls are traced to an old storm cellar in Jacob's Hall, so Drake heads there.
 Two officers are left to watch the house, but the Sleeper manages to get inside, and kills everyone in the building (including Bobby when he drops by) besides Amy.
 The Sleeper wounds Drake when he returns, chases Amy through the campus, and to his lair, where Amy stabs him.

 Amy is found by a patrolling officer, and taken to a hospital, where she is informed by a doctor that Drake is in the ICU, and the Sleeper was caught.
 As she tries to rest, Amy is bothered but then answers a nearby ringing phone and screams when she realizes that the killer is on the line.